advancedlogic/GoOse/README.md

 THANKS TO
 =========
-Martin Angers for goquery
+@Martin Angers for goquery
-Fatih Arslan for set
+@Fatih Arslan for set
-GoLang team for the amazing language and net/html
+@GoLang team for the amazing language and net/html